 Claiming work from home expenses on tax?
-Here are the new rules for 2023
+Here are the rules

 Man working from home.
 He is writing in a diary while in a video meeting with his colleagues

-The Australian Taxation Office (ATO) has revealed new rules for claiming work from home (WFH) deductions this financial year.
+The Australian Taxation Office (ATO) revealed new rules for claiming work from home (WFH) deductions in 2023.

 The changes include a revision of the fixed rate deductions method, changes to eligibility requirements, changes to how you claim work from home assets like your computer (including repairs and maintenance), and a big change to record-keeping requirements.